bradbell/xrst/sphinx/test_out/run_xrst.rst

 .. index:: keyword

-.. _run_xrst@command_line_arguments@keyword:
+.. _run_xrst@sphinx_dir@keyword:

 keyword
 =======
-The command line argument *keyword* is the name of a file, relative to the *sphinx_dir* directory.
+The file *sphinx_dir* ``/keyword`` can be create by the user.
-This file contains a list of python regular expressions for heading tokens that should not be included in the index (it can be an empty file).
+If it exists, it contains a list of python regular expressions for heading tokens that are not included in the index.
 A heading token is any sequence of non space or new line characters with upper case letters converted to lower case.
 For example, a heading might contain the token ``The`` but you